Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-2/02-introduction-to-igv.md

 ### Alignment distributions are unique to experimental procedures

 As mentioned above, we expect reads to span all types of genomic features in a WGS experiment.
-However, in other types of experiments we may have very specific expectations of where alignments should be loacted.
+However, in other types of experiments we may have very specific expectations of where alignments should be located.

 For example, in RNA-seq, reads should only align to regions that are transcribed, as libraries are prepared from the transcriptome.
 The figure below shows an example region with some RNA-seq alignments to hg38.